sivaramsingana/katacoda-scenarios/H2O/Step4.md

-Welcome to h2o.ai platform.
+Welcome to H2O platform.
 Now do a list of available options

 `ls`{{execute}}

-Note: Before executing the example please get a license key for accessing platform.Please sign up [here:](https://www.h2o.ai/try-driverless-ai/)

-Replace the license key available in the platform with your license key.
+Note: considering you have replaced license key in step1

 Now run a sample expamle from the platform